zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 dynamically once the kernel is up and running.
 Zephyr supports ISRs that are written entirely in C, but also permits the use of assembly language.

-In situations where an ISR cannot complete the processing of an interrupt in a timely manner by itself the kernel's signalling and data passing mechanisms can be used to hand off the remaining processing to a fiber or task.
+In situations where an ISR cannot complete the processing of an interrupt in a timely manner by itself the kernel's synchronization and data passing mechanisms can be used to hand off the remaining processing to a fiber or task.
 In addition, the microkernel provides a *task IRQ* object type that streamlines the handoff to a task in a manner that does not require the device driver